 Composite stone burrs provide a cool grind, produce a clean product free of grit, and have a long life.

-Burrs made from metal, or plates, can be flat or conical in shape, and are usually made of hardened cast steel – which produces a shearing action on the kernels, as opposed to the crushing motion of stone plates.
+Burrs made from metal, which may be referred to as plates or discs, can be flat or conical in shape.
+They are usually made of hardened cast steel – which produces a shearing action on the kernels, as opposed to the crushing motion of stone plates.

-Found on both electric and manual models, they’re usually quieter than either stone burrs or impact models.
+Found on both electric and manual models, they’re usually quieter than either stone burrs or impact mills.

 Steel burrs won’t chip or flake, and the flour they produce is always free of residual grit.
-Plus, they won’t glaze over from the oils in seeds and nuts, making them the material of choice for nut flour and butters.
+Plus, they won’t glaze over from the oils in seeds and nuts, making them the material of choice for producing nut flours and butters.

 And steel plates are also easy to adjust, which helps to keep wear to a minimum.